A Look at Social Entrepreneurship Companies with Grace College

 These standards and differences are illustrated in the way that an organization is founded.
 Fast Company asks six questions that entrepreneurs should answer before starting a social enterprise.

 - What is the problem you’re trying to solve?
 Social enterprises solve a social challenge by using the power of the market.
 This mission should be considered when developing a business plan, planning to raise capital and implementing a strategy.
-Social entrepreneurs need to know what is at the heart of what they are trying to achieve.
+Social entrepreneurship companies need to know what is at the heart of what they are trying to achieve.

 - What is your business model?
 Social enterprises have unique challenges when building a business model.
 One is the “serving two masters” challenge, which pits profit against purpose.
 Generally, investors focus on growth, profits and valuation.
 Social enterprises need a business model that demonstrates value while remaining true to a social mission.